jtljrdn/jtljrdn/README.md

 I'm currently Software Engineering student with a hobby for developing programs and gaming!

-I use currently Visual Studio Code
+I current use Visual Studio Code

 ### Below 👇 is a list of projects I have done!